roq-messaging/RoQ/README.md

 Don't forget to terminate through EC2 console to don't lost your credits.

-Hope that you enjoyed this straightforward tutorial that allows you tu use ROQ !
+Hope that you enjoyed this straightforward tutorial that allows you to use ROQ !
 Trouble ?
 Contact me at vanmelle.benjamin@gmail.com